ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 - Silenced Pistol > Add silencer

 _Please comment if you'd like to make new sprite for this mod, just in case someone else already is!_

+## Known Issues

+- Assaulter bonus weapon: Reload is slow if you reload when walking.
+Don't know why
+- Breacher bonus weapon: